oracle-livelabs/goldengate/ogg-core/ogg-add-trandata-heartbeat-checkpoint/ogg-add-trandata-heartbeat-checkpoint.md

 * Test the connection to the database from sqlplus prompt

 ## Task 1: Connect to the  Administration Service for the Deployment
-1. Run: `adminclient` to open the Admin Client.
+1. Run `adminclient` to open the Admin Client.

-2. Execute the following command to connect to the Administration Service for the deployment depl_01:
+2. Execute the following command to connect to the Administration Service for the deployment <b>depl_01</b>:

     ```
     <copy>